Wondering how to take your dog anywhere you go?

 Airlines have a list of pet carrier requirements that you have to follow if you are traveling with pets.

-Flying with a large dog in the cabin is not permitted.
-As a result, you will have to take your pet in a crate underneath the plane in the cargo hold which is dangerous.
+Flying with a large dog in the cabin is not permitted as it could be dangerous for the humane society.
+As a result, you will have to take your pet in a crate underneath the plane in the cargo hold.

 In 2018, ESAs were restricted to dogs and cats above the age of 4 months.
 Because of the rise in accidents.

 Some airlines do not allow certain types of dogs and cats because of their inability to regulate temperature.
-Such as some airlines only allow short-nosed breeds if the temperature at the departure and destination airports does not exceed 80 degrees Fahrenheit.
+Similarly, some airlines only allow short-nosed breeds if the temperature at the departure and destination airports does not exceed 80 degrees Fahrenheit.

 If you are traveling with a dog, look for non-stop flights and avoid flying during holidays when airports are busier than normal.

-Online booking would not be a great option, Always check with the airline and make sure the plane has space for you and your dog.
+Online booking would not be a great option.
+Always check with the airline and make sure the plane has space for you and your dog.
+Also, submit the valid documentation and ESA traveling request yourself well before the boarding time.

 According to the American Veterinary Medical Association, talk to your vet about the feeding schedules, as dogs almost fly on an empty stomach which is not good.